nandan-desai-extras/Android-Privacy-Issues/README.md

 This issue's severity is marked as 'high' because this can be used to directly spy on a user and study his/her phone usage pattern.
 This broadcast needs to be protected with *permissions*.

+**Our suggestion to the Android team**:

+The screen state broadcasts need to protected with *permissions*.

 Related links:
 [ACTION_SCREEN_OFF](https://developer.android.com/reference/android/content/Intent#ACTION_SCREEN_OFF) and [ACTION_SCREEN_ON](https://developer.android.com/reference/android/content/Intent#ACTION_SCREEN_ON) broadcasts.